 A. Establish robust assays to measure SARS-CoV-2-specific IgG from individuals who have

-any decline.
-In pregnancy, compare this to influenza antibodies produced after infection and
+measure any decline.
+In pregnancy, compare this to influenza antibodies produced after

-symptom onset in pregnant patients with COVID-19 and compare with non-pregnant groups, and
+of symptom onset in pregnant patients with COVID-19 and compare with non-pregnant groups,

 non-pregnant groups with mild to moderate symptoms when compared to severe to critical